-If a student who has ever been denied in-state residency in the past wishes to be reconsidered for in-state residency, the student must submit an updated Petition for In-State Residency form with any additional documentation.
+A student who has been denied in-state residency in the past who wishes to be reconsidered for in-state residency, must submit an updated Petition for In-State Residency form with any additional documentation.

 The final decision regarding tuition status, within statute stipulation, rests with the College.
 Questions regarding residence (tuition) status should be referred only to the Records Office.
 Opinions of other persons are not official or binding upon the College.
 Additional information (including the "Petition for In-State Classification" form) is available from the Records Office in 160 Miller Student Center.